Asset hierarchies are the foundation of how data is structured in Maximo.

 Consistent Asset Creation

-Ensuring new assets follow defined standards helps maintain structure.
+Ensuring new assets follow defined standards helps maintain structure and supports master data management over time.

 Clear Hierarchy Levels